Top 10 Most Rebellious Rock and Metal Bands

 Suicide Silence

 Suicide Silence is an American deathcore band from Riverside, California, formed in 2002.
-As of 2025, the band has released seven full-length studio albums, one EP, and numerous music videos.
+The band has released seven full-length studio albums, three EPs, and numerous music videos.
 They are known for their aggressive sound and have been influential in the deathcore genre.

 -